johnykvsky/dummygenerator/docs/howto.md

 but this way we skip `__call` in `DummyGenerator` so it won't work with any other strategy than `Simple`.
 It's not bad, just keep that in mind.

 **Beware**, you need to pay attention to one thing: naming.
 Magic method `__call` checks if requested method (like `firstName`) exists in any extension.
 It checks them one by one, in order of adding.
 So if you have by some reason 2 extensions that has same method (like `getName()` in both of them) and you run `$generator->getName()` it will execute `getName()` in extension that was added earlier to container.

+### How can I use providers with language pack

+Please look at [readme](https://github.com/johnykvsky/dummyproviders) in providers repository.
+In same way you can create and use your own language providers.

 ### How can I change definition on the fly